 Why Do Migrants Return to Poor Countries?
 Evidence from Philippine Migrants' Responses to Exchange Rate Shocks, Review of Economics and Statistics, Vol. 88, No. 4, November 2006, pp. 715-735.
 (Click here for the Theory Appendix.)

-PUBLICATIONS IN CONFERENCE VOLUMES OR OTHER NON-PEER-REVIEWED OUTLETS
+PUBLICATIONS IN CONFERENCE VOLUMES OR IN OUTLETS NOT SUBJECT TO PEER REVIEW

 “Use of Biometric Technology in Developing Countries,” in Robert Cull, Asli Demirgüç-Kunt, and Jonathan Morduch, eds., Banking the World: Empirical Foundations of Financial Inclusion, MIT Press, 2012. (with Xavier Giné, Jessica Goldberg, Shalini Sankaranarayanan, and Peter Sheerin)